 During the corona crisis, the use of social media increased significantly.
 The number of Instagram users has increased by 11% and the number of Facebook users has risen by a staggering 22%.
 As a result, people are also making more online purchases.
 Facebook ads have made a huge contribution to this: it triggers people to make a purchase.

-Facebook is evolving so fast that the question advertisers will be faced with in 2021 is: what can't we do?
-Innovation will certainly abound, including new ways of using video, artificial intelligence (AI) and augmented reality.
-There really is a wide choice for marketers, one that is busier and more competitive than ever.
+Facebook is evolving so fast that the question facing advertisers in 2023 is: what can't we do?
+Innovation will certainly abound, including new ways to use video, artificial intelligence (AI) and augmented reality.
+It really promises to be a wide choice for marketers, a wide choice that is busier and more competitive than ever.

-Yet, despite all the changes that will shape Facebook ads in 2021, a few things will remain: the potential reach that advertisers have on this platform is enormous.
-In 2017, the company surpassed the 1.9 billion monthly user mark.
-According to some estimates, that number has risen to nearly 3 billion by 2020.
-To help you leverage this enormous reach, here's our list of Facebook ad trends you should be prepared for in 2021.
+Yet, despite all the changes that will shape Facebook ads in 2023, a few things will remain: the potential reach that advertisers have on this platform is huge.
+In 2017, the company crossed the 1.9 billion monthly users mark.
+According to some estimates, that number will rise to nearly 3 billion by 2020.
+To help you harness this huge reach, here is our list of Facebook ad trends you should be prepared for in 2021.

 1. E-commerce: what is going to happen?